 Facilities that frequently host high level competitions, such as professional and collegiate facilities, should consider having all performance criteria validated or commissioned.
 The performance of sports surfaces in these facilities may affect the health and comfort of athletes.
 In these installations the health and comfort of even a single athlete can have large financial impacts on a sports franchise or institution.

 High-school and recreational centers should consider having two or more performance criteria commissioned or validated.
 These facilities typically impact a vast number of people over the life of the surface.
 As an example, a sports floor or gymnasium at a mid-sized high-school may conservatively impact the lives of 30,000 people during a usable life of 50 years.

 Any project that has included performance levels within their project specification should, at a minimum, allow for the option of commission testing.
 Allowing for the option gives facilities flexibility while still helping to ensure that installers follow the necessary steps to provide the promised performance.

 When proper attention is not given to the installation details, the actual performance will fail to meet preliminary levels.
 With the structure of current project specifications, the only ones who suffer any consequences are the athletes and users of the surfaces and the reputation of the facility or institution.
 Combining commission testing results with compensation clauses within your project specification will allow you to transfer some of the consequences for poor performance back to the installer, and to help ensure proper attention to the details.

 Compensation clauses and performance deviations can be developed to achieve a variety of goals.
-ASET would be glad to discuss your commission testing goals and help you establish appropriate performance deviation and compensation levels.
+ASET would be glad to discuss your goals for commission testing for athletic courts and artificial turfs and help you establish appropriate performance deviation and compensation levels.
 Simply contact us for more information and with any questions you may have.